Kumharon Ka Bass

 It has a population of around 1500 and nearly 80% of the people have the surname Kumawat, also known as Prajapat.
 Many of the villagers are farmers and many of the young people are serving in the Indian Army, the Airforce, as teachers or at masons.
 Many work in Jhunjhunu district or in foreign countries like Qatar, Oman, the United Arab Emirates, and Saudi Arabia.

-The young children are involved in education through a government school in the village.
+The young children are involved tin education through a government school in the village.